eu-nebulous/sal/README.md

 #####  7.3.
 [LabelNode endpoint](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/endpoints/10-cluster-endpoints.md#108--labelnode-endpoint) - Managing Node Labels
 This endpoint allows you to manage node labels within a Kubernetes cluster, enabling you to add, modify, or remove labels on specific nodes.
 Use this feature to organize and categorize nodes effectively, which can aid in scheduling, resource management, and targeting specific nodes for workloads.

-Additionally, the status of a execution for node labeling can be checked using the [getJobState endpoint](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/endpoints/5-job-endpoints.md#56--getjobstate-endpoint).
+Additionally, the status of an execution for node labeling can be checked using the [getJobState endpoint](https://github.com/ow2-proactive/scheduling-abstraction-layer/blob/master/endpoints/5-job-endpoints.md#56--getjobstate-endpoint).

 #### Scaling Out the application
 To scale out an application, follow these steps: